 - 3. Notice to Minors or Incompetent Persons.
-If an Interested Person, entitled to be notified, is under the age of 16 or an incompetent person, then there are special rules regarding how to serve notice upon such persons.3 See Civ.R.
+If an Interested Person, entitled to be notified, is under the age of 16 or an incompetent person, then there are special rules regarding how to serve notice upon such persons.
+See Civ.R.
 4.2(B) through (J).
 Moreover, note that there are special rules if the Interested Person is in a penal institution or is a legal entity. - 4.
-Manner of Service of Notice to a Person whose Usual Place of Residence is Known.
-Except to the extent that the law requires otherwise, for those persons who must receive a written notice and whose usual place of residence is known, the manner of serving the required notice is set forth in Civ.R.
-73(E)(1) through (5).4 One exception is that when delivering a Notice of Probate of Will, Sup.R.
+Manner of Service of Notice to a Person whose Residence is Known.
+Except to the extent that the law requires otherwise, for those persons who must receive a written notice and whose residence is known, the manner of serving the required notice is set forth in Civ.R.
+73(E)(1) through (5).
+One exception is that when delivering a Notice of Probate of Will, Sup.R.
 59(B) requires service under Civ.R.
 73(E)(3), or if necessary, under Civ.R.
 73(E)(4) and (5). - 5.
-Manner of Service of Notice to Persons whose Usual Place of Residence Address is Unknown (or Persons are unknown).
-For those persons who must receive a written notice and (i) whose usual place of residence is unknown, (ii) the persons are unknown, or (iii) there is a failure of delivery of a written notice under Civ.R.
+Manner of Service of Notice to Persons whose Residence Address is Unknown (or Persons are unknown).
+For those persons who must receive a written notice and (i) whose residence is unknown, (ii) the persons are unknown, or (iii) there is a failure of delivery of a written notice under Civ.R.
 73(E)(1) through (5), the manner of serving the required notice by publication is set forth in Geauga Probate Local Rule 78.14.